-The soft-start function is used to prevent large inrush currents while the converter is being powered up.
 The RT6214A/B provides an internal soft-start feature for inrush control.
-During the start-up sequence, the internal capacitor is charged by an internal current source Iss to generate a soft-start ramp voltage as a reference voltage to the PWM comparator.
-The device will initiate switching and the output voltage will smoothly ramp up to its targeted regulation voltage only after this ramp voltage is greater than the feedback voltage VFB to ensure the converters have a smooth start-up.
-The typical soft-start time is 1ms.
+At power up, the internal capacitor is charged by an internal current source Iss to generate a soft-start ramp voltage as a reference voltage to the PWM comparator.
+The device will initiate switching and the output voltage will smoothly ramp up to its targeted regulation voltage only after this ramp voltage is greater than the feedback voltage V{FB} to ensure the converters have a smooth start-up.
+The output voltage starts to rise in 0.25ms from EN rising, and the soft-start ramp-up time (V{FB} from 0V to V{REF}) is 1ms.

-Soft-Start (SS)
+Soft-Start